 There are strict deadlines for bankruptcy cases.
 The deadline for a proof of claim for all non-government creditors in Chapter 7 and Chapter 13 bankruptcy is 90 days after the first creditor meeting.
 A government entity has 180 days from the date of the bankruptcy order to request relief.

 The initial notice sent to creditors, which tells them about a consumer’s choice to file bankruptcy, will give them a deadline for their proof of claim.
 The notice also tells creditors about their date and time of the meeting of the creditors, which they can choose to attend or send a representative.

 Bankruptcy court judges rarely approve an extension, especially after the deadline has passed.
 However, they do have the power to allow extensions if the creditor has extenuating circumstances.

 The Requirements for the Proof of Claim

-While the debtor is not the one filing the proof of claim, he or she should be aware of the requirements for that document.
+The debtor should be aware of the requirements.
 A formal proof of claim is filed with the Official Bankruptcy Form 10.
 It includes the bankruptcy case number, debtor’s name, identification of the creditor, the amount due, the basis for their proof, and the type of claim (i.e., secured or unsecured debt).